Recovering the Street Life in a Climate Changing World

 -

-• the comfort of public spaces through the control of noise, air quality and thermal comfort.
+the comfort of public space through noise control, air quality and thermal comfort.

-• The attraction of public space through the implementation of basic services for residents; the diversity of legal entities and the presence of urban green.
+The attraction of public space based on the implementation of basic services for residents; the diversity of legal entities and the presence of urban greenery.

-The Termotecnia Group, directed by Professor Servando Álvarez Domínguez and within the framework of its research lines Characterization and Integration of Natural techniques, and Urban Climate – Outdoor Comfort, has developed and characterized a catalog of elements and solutions that allow climate control of open spaces.
-This catalog has allowed the Group to materialize the design, dimensioning and development of the Tomas Alva Edison Avenue pilot (PCT Cartuja, Seville) that allows achieving thermal comfort conditions in these open spaces even in the worst moments of the summer in Seville.
+The Thermotechnology Group, led by Professor Servando Álvarez Domínguez and working within the framework of its research lines Characterization and Integration of Natural Techniques, and Urban Climate – Outdoor Comfort, has developed and characterized a catalog of elements and solutions that enable climate control in open spaces.
+This catalog has allowed the Group to design, size, and develop the pilot project on Avenida Tomas Alva Edison (PCT Cartuja, Seville), which achieves thermal comfort in these open spaces even during the worst periods of the Seville summer.

-The idea gains even greater strength because activities in outdoor spaces take on an unusual role compared to those carried out in closed spaces.
-Even more so in the pilot space in which two rapidly growing faculties and different research centers converge.
-This would make it possible to create open classrooms in line with a new open campus concept.
-Pilot space that will be maintained by the entities Ayuntamento de Sevilla, Emasesa, PCT Cartuja and Universidad de Sevilla, for the main use of these entities.
-There the Termotecnia Group will have an urban laboratory to test climate control solutions for open spaces over the next 4 years.
+The idea gains even more traction because outdoor activities are taking on unprecedented importance compared to those held indoors.
+This is especially true in the pilot project, where two rapidly growing faculties and several research centers converge.
+This would allow for the creation of open classrooms, in line with a new open campus concept.
+This pilot space will be maintained by the Seville City Council, Emasesa (the municipal water company), the Cartuja Science and Technology Park (PCT Cartuja), and the University of Seville, primarily for their use.
+There, the Termotecnia Group will have an urban laboratory to test climate control solutions for open spaces over the next four years.